Chris Morris's 2010 UK terrorist comedy was passed 15 uncut by the BBFC with the consumer advise: Contains strong language and sex references.

 material is rated and age-restricted in other countries.
 For example, the German film classification body rated the Slipknot DVD as suitable only for those aged 16 and above and the Gorgoroth DVD as suitable only for adults.

-very high threshold, or actual sexual activity.
+a very high threshold, or actual sexual activity.
 Local Authorities Co-ordinators of Regulatory Services, which represents local authorities on this matter, and the BBFC both support my Bill's minor amendments to section 2 of the VRA in order to

 broaden the criteria that determine when a video work loses its exemption.
-Such amendments would enable law enforcement agencies to prosecute the supply of video works that are currently exempted, to protect children from potentially harmful media
+Such amendments would enable law enforcement agencies to prosecute the supply of video works that are currently exempted, to protect children from potentially harmful

-the VRA in order to lose an exemption.
-For example, had the Slipknot DVD shown the two girls actually in the process of mutilating themselves with a sharp blade, that may well have constituted gross violence under the VRA, but showing the scars
+by the VRA in order to lose an exemption.
+For example, had the Slipknot DVD shown the two girls actually in the process of mutilating themselves with a sharp blade, that may well have constituted gross violence under the VRA, but showing the

-after the event almost certainly does not constitute violence sufficient to lose exemption from classification.
+scars after the event almost certainly does not constitute violence sufficient to lose exemption from classification.